-We utilize CMBR equipment to study the biological models and to design, develop and test our devices and systems.
+We utilize mainly the following equipment (available at CMBR) to study the biological models and to design, develop and test our devices and systems.
 In particular:

 Other facilities and labs utilized for this research line include electronic circuit design and fabrication facilities, a mechanical machine shop, and a chemical lab.

 - XoSoft “Soft modular biomimetic exoskeleton to assist people with mobility impairments project” EU project n.688175